oblador/loki/docs/configuration.md

 # Configuration

-The init command will add a `loki` section to your `package.json`, but you can edit it to your wishes.
+The init command will add a `loki` section to your `package.json`, but you can edit it to your wishes. *NOTE*: Any command line argument that `loki test` accepts can also be added to the `loki` config object.

 Example `package.json`: